-Crite ria Indicators Toc Outcomes 3.1 There is an implemented management plan for the unit of certification that aims to achieve long-term 3.1.1 (C) A business or management plan (minimum three years) is documented that includes, where applicable, a jointly developed business case for Scheme Smallholders.
+Crit eria Indicators Toc Outcomes 3.1 There is an implemented management plan for the unit of certification that aims to achieve long-term 3.1.1 (C) A business or management plan (minimum three years) is documented that includes, where applicable, a jointly developed business case for Scheme Smallholders.
 Improved risk management; Productivity optimised economic and financial viability.
-3.1.2 An annual replanting programme projected for a minimum of five years with yearly review, is available.3.1.3 The unit of certification holds management reviews at planned intervals appropriate to the scale and nature of the activities undertaken.
+3.1.2 An annual replanting programme projected for a minimum of five years with yearly review, is available.
+1 3.1.3 The unit of certification holds management reviews at planned intervals appropriate to the scale and nature of the activities undertaken.
 3.2 The unit of certification regularly monitors and reviews their economic, social and environmental performance and develops and implements action plans that allow demonstrable continuous improvement in key operations.
 3.2.1 (C) The action plan for continuous improvement is implemented, based on consideration of the main social and environmental impacts and opportunities of the unit of certification.
 3.2.2 As part of the monitoring and continuous improvement process, annual reports are submitted to the RSPO Secretariat using the RSPO metrics template.
 Improved risk management

-Crit eria Indicators Toc Outcomes 3.3 Operating procedures are appropriately documented, consistently implemented and monitored.
-3.3.1 (C) Standard Operating Procedures (SOPs) for the unit of certification are in place and they include Guidelines for Best Sustainability Practices (BSP - agricultural, environmental and social).
-3.3.1.a To implement and monitor the BPS with the supply base, the manager of the certification unit shall establish corporate collaboration mechanisms that ensure a suitable technical assistance (whether free or not).
-Improved risk management 3.3.2 A mechanism to check consistent implementation of procedures is in place.
-3.3.3 Records of monitoring and any actions taken are maintained and available.
-The manager of the certification unit is responsible for monitoring the implementation of the BPS unless the FFB provider demonstrates its capacity to do so directly and through its own means, which shall be certified by the manager of the certification unit and/or the mill.
-3.4 A comprehensive Social and Environmental Impact Assessment (SEIA) is undertaken prior to new plantings or operations, and a social and environmental 3.4.1 (C) In new plantings or operations including mills, an independent SEIA, undertaken through a participatory methodology involving the affected relevant stakeholders, and including the impacts of any smallholder/ outgrower scheme is documented.
-Improved risk management; Human rights upheld management and monitoring plan is implemented and regularly updated in ongoing 3.4.2 For the unit of certification, a SEIA is available and social and environmental management and monitoring plans have been developed with participation of affected stakeholders. operations.
-3.4.3 (C) The social and environmental management and monitoring plan is implemented, reviewed and updated regularly in a participatory way.
+Crit Criteria teria Indicators cators Toc Outcomes 3.3 Operating procedures are appropriately documented, consistently implemented 3.3.1 (C) Standard Operating Procedures (SOPs) for the unit of certification are in place.
+Improved risk management and monitored.
+3.3.2 A mechanism to check consistent implementation of procedures is in place.
+1 3.3.3 Records of monitoring and any actions taken are maintained and available.
+3.4 A comprehensive Social and Environmental Impact Assessment (SEIA) is undertaken prior to new plantings or operations, and a social and environmental 3.4.1 (C) In new plantings or operations including mills, an independent SEIA, undertaken through a participatory methodology involving the relevant stakeholders, and including the impacts of any smallholder/ outgrower scheme is documented.
+Improved risk management; Human rights upheld management and monitoring plan is implemented and regularly updated in ongoing operations.
+3.4.2 3.4.3 For the unit of certification, a SEIA is available and social and environmental management and monitoring plans have been developed with participation of affected stakeholders.
+(C) The social and environmental management and monitoring plan is implemented, reviewed and updated regularly in a participatory way.